Governor Wolf Announces New Funding Available to Protect Homeless Pennsylvanians During COVID-19 Resurgence

 Administration (subgrantees may request up to 6% for administration)

 The minimum grant amount awarded will be $15,000 and there is no maximum grant amount.
 All funds awarded must be used by April 1, 2021.
-The application window will be open until November 16, 2020, and program guidelines can be found here.
+The application window will be open until November 16, 2020, and program guidelines can be found on Emergency Solutions Grant – CARES Act Code Blue (ESG-CV) program page.

 Another request for proposals, which will include all eligible ESG-CV activities, will be released in the beginning of 2021.